VsVim/VsVim/Src/VimCore/README.md

 ### TODO:

-Wide characters: are they handled at SnapshotCodePoint or SnapshotCharacterSpan.
+Wide characters: are they handled at SnapshotCodePoint or SnapshotColumn.